-- 12.3.1 Internal Audit undertakes a variety of tasks which do not always justify a formal audit report, e.g. responding to one-off queries, advice and consultancy type work given verbally at meetings e.g., projects and developments.
-Internal Audit does however ensure that details of advice given are recorded by the retention of memos / copy e-mails, or file notes and minutes of meetings.
+- 11.3.1 Corporate Assurance undertakes a variety of tasks which do not always justify a formal assurance report, e.g. responding to one-off queries, advice and consultancy type work given verbally at meetings e.g., projects and developments.
+Corporate Assurance does however ensure that details of advice given are recorded by the retention of memos / copy e-mails, or file notes and minutes of meetings.
 Such records are retained in respect of advice given which is likely to (or intended to) influence management decisions or effect changes in systems and processes.
-The result of this work is considered as part of the HolA's overall assurance opinion. - 12.3.2 Issues and risks / concerns arising would also be recorded within project and operational risk / concern registers in order to be managed by project lead officers.
+The result of this work is considered as part of the HoCA's overall assurance opinion. - 11.3.2 Issues and risks / concerns arising would also be recorded within project and operational risk / concern registers in order to be managed by project lead officers.
 Details of issues arising would not necessarily be reported separately to the Audit Committee.
-However, details of the engagement and work undertaken would be recorded within the respective Audit Committee Report and any material issues would be followed up in accordance with the standard reporting and monitoring process.
+However, details of the engagement and work undertaken would be recorded within the respective Audit Committee report and any material issues would be followed up in accordance with the standard reporting and monitoring process.

-12.4 Reporting to the Audit Committee
+11.4 Reporting to the Audit Committee

-- 12.4.1 Internal Audit reports as follows: - - Details of audit plans, performance against plans and against key performance measures, and on significant control or compliance issues arising from audit work, longstanding agreed management actions and management responses, completed projects / advice, unplanned, cancelled or deferred audit work. - To client Audit Committee's on its performance and on individual audit reports. - Audit Committees provide a route for the escalation of a failure to respond to audit reports, or the non-implementation of agreed management actions, with the potential for management to be called to answer to the Committee. - The Audit Committee receives an annual report summarising the outcome of the review of the effectiveness of the internal audit function which is required under the PSIAS.
+- 11.4.1 Corporate Assurance reports as follows: - - Details of assurance plans, performance against plans and against key performance measures, and on significant control or compliance issues arising from corporate assurance work, longstanding agreed management actions and management responses, completed projects / advice, unplanned, cancelled or deferred assurance work. - To client Audit Committee's on its performance and on individual corporate assurance reports. - Audit Committees provide a route for the escalation of a failure to respond to corporate assurance reports, or the non-implementation of agreed management actions, with the potential for management to be called to answer to the Committee. - The Audit Committee receives an annual report summarising the outcome of the review of the effectiveness of the corporate assurance function which is required under the GIAS.

-12.5 Annual Report of the Head of Internal Audit
+11.5 Annual Report of the Head of Corporate Assurance (Internal Audit)

-- 12.5.1 The annual report to the Audit Committee includes the HolA's opinion on the overall adequacy and effectiveness of the organisation's framework of governance, risk / concern management and control as determined from the programme of work undertaken.
-The following elements are incorporated into annual audit reports: - - The HoIA's opinion on the overall effectiveness of the organisation's internal control, risk / concern management and governance environment based on work undertaken. - Disclosure of any qualification to this opinion, together with the reason for the qualification. - The disclosure of any impairments or restriction in scope of audit work. - A summary of the audit work undertaken to provide this opinion, including any reliance placed on assurance work by other bodies. - Details of any issues that the HoIA judges to be particularly relevant to the AGS. - A comparison of work actually undertaken with the work originally planned and a summary of the performance of Internal Audit against its performance measures and criteria. - A statement to confirm work has been completed independently and in accordance with the PSIAS. - The results of the Quality Assurance Improvement Programme (QAIP). - Any other issues that the HoIA judges is relevant to the preparation of the AGS.
+11.5.1 The annual report to the Audit Committee includes the HoCA's opinion on the overall adequacy and effectiveness of the organisation's framework of governance, risk / concern management and control as determined from the programme of work undertaken.
+The following elements are incorporated into the annual corporate assurance report: -

+- The HoCA's opinion on the overall effectiveness of the organisation's internal control, risk / concern management and governance environment based on work undertaken. - Disclosure of any qualification to this opinion, together with the reason for the qualification. - The disclosure of any impairments or restriction in scope of corporate assurance work. - A summary of the corporate assurance work undertaken to provide this opinion, including any reliance placed on assurance work by other bodies. - Details of any issues that the HoCA judges to be particularly relevant to the AGS. - A comparison of work actually undertaken with the work originally planned and a summary of the performance of the Corporate Assurance function against its performance measures and criteria. - A statement to confirm work has been completed independently and in accordance with the GIAS. - The results of the Quality Assurance Improvement Programme (QAIP). - Any other issues that the HoCA judges is relevant to the preparation of the AGS.

-13. Quality Assurance
+12. Quality Assurance